-If both players have played a card with a Strategic Phase Event, then first Player 1 enacts the Event and then Player 2 does so.
+A player who has played a card with a Strategic Phase Card Event may choose to enact that Event during any of the Event Sub-Phases.
+If both players have played such a card, then in each Event Sub-Phase first Player 1 decides whether to enact the Event and then Player 2 does so.